hannahsteinbach/Interjections-German-Parliament/README.md

 The repository is designed to be flexible: you can replace the XML files in `data/` to analyze other debates from [GermaParl](https://github.com/PolMine/GermaParlTEI).
 To generate annotated dataframes for new debates, update the content in `data/` and run `preprocess.py`.
 This will save a new dataframe with meta-data (`new_speeches_output.csv`) for further analyses.

-⚠ **Run time warning:** Processing all debates from the 19th legislative period can be time-consuming.
-If you need the full `new_speeches_output.csv` without running it yourself, please contact the author.
+⚠ **Run time warning:** Processing a large number of debates can be time-consuming.
+If you are interested in the full `new_speeches_output.csv` for the 19th legislature period without running it yourself, please contact the author.

 ## 📝 Code Execution Order
 Some notebooks and scripts build upon each other.
 The recommended execution order is: